Valentyk/My-bachelor-thesis/README.md

 # Electrostatics and magnetostatics on the hypersphere

 While studying at Masaryk University in Brno, I wrote my bachelor thesis - Electrostatics and magnetostatics on the hypersphere.
 The title says it all.
 My task was to solve scalar and vector Poisson equations for electrostatic and magnetostatic potentials.
 I managed to find a solution for the electrostatic potential.
 Still, unfortunately, the magnetostatic (vector) potential was too much of a task and would require extra time, which I did not have at the time.
 I managed to defend my thesis with the grade A in June of 2024.
-If you are interested in the Thesis, you can download it [here](/electrostatics_and_magnetostatics_on_the_hypersphere_valentik.pdf).
+If you are interested in the Thesis, you can download it [here](https://is.muni.cz/th/z48op/?lang=en) or [here](/electrostatics_and_magnetostatics_on_the_hypersphere_valentik.pdf).

 I wrote some code for my bachelor thesis which I share here for anyone interested.